Interacting with the Message Bus¶

 Binary Messages

-and back), there’s no way to validate that a message is supposed to be a binary message.
+), there’s no way to validate that a message is supposed to be a binary message.
 This makes the next section even more important.

 Validating the message structure¶